Roman Forum Tickets: how to buy, prices and discounts

 At the ticket office there are usually long lines that you will have to endure under the sun, so if you can, buy them in advance and online.
 Online you can compare schedules, rates, types of guided tours and you will ensure a place for the day and time you want to make the tour of the Roman Forum.

-If you just want to buy a standard ticket and walk around the Forum on your own, the entrance to the Colosseum and the Roman Forum costs 17 € at the box office, but you know that the queues that await you can be kilometers long.
-In addition, without a visit you will miss much of the context of what you are going to see.
+If you just want to buy a standard ticket and visit the Forum on your own, the entrance to the Colosseum and the Roman Forum costs about 17 € at the box office, but you know that the queues that await you can be kilometers long.
+In addition, without a visit you would miss much of the context of what you are going to see.
 In that case I would recommend that you hire an audio guide separately.

-See more details on how much it costs to access the Roman Forum in my article on ticket prices to the Colosseum.
+See more details on how much it costs to enter the Roman Forum in my article on Colosseum ticket prices.

 Is it worth taking a guided tour of the Roman Forum?

-Yes, a lot.
+Yes, very much so.
 If in the Colosseum we already recommend guided tours, in the Roman Forum it is even more essential.
 Keep in mind that much of what you will see are ruins and archaeological remains.

 Although some of them are very well preserved, the vision and explanations of an expert guide will help you to mentally reconstruct the buildings.
 You will understand what daily life was like during the Roman Empire, what their main hours were dedicated to and how social life developed in the Forum.

-A journey through time that would be a pity to miss if you just stroll through its narrow streets without understanding what you are seeing.
+A journey through time that would be a shame to miss if you just stroll through its narrow streets without understanding what you are seeing.

 How much time do I need to visit the Roman Forum?